openvinotoolkit/model_server/docs/multiple_models_mode.md

 }
 ```

-When the config file is present, the Docker container can be started in a similar manner as a single model.
-Keep in mind that models with cloud storage path require specific environmental variables set.
-Refer to cloud storage requirements below.
+When the config file is present, the Docker container can be started similar to a single model.
+Keep in mind that models with cloud storage paths require setting specific environmental variables.
+Refer to the cloud storage requirements below for more details.

 ```bash